prometheusresearch-archive/react-stylesheet/README.md

 # React Stylesheet

-Style your application with components.
+Component based styling approach for React applications.

 ## Motivation

-This library implements an approach for styling React applications.
+This library implements a components-based approach for styling React applications.
+Stying with components means styling with JS code.

 To re-iterate on CSS-in-JS advantages: